 - 8. Takes note of the report of the Working Group on the Review of International Mechanisms for Cooperation in the Peaceful Exploration and Use of Outer Space on the work conducted under its multi-year workplan, 11 as finalized at the fifty-sixth session of the Legal Subcommittee, and notes that the report provides an important source of information and useful guidance for further joint undertakings by spacefaring nations and emerging space nations, as appropriate; - 9.
-Notes that, at its fifty-eighth session, the Scientific and Technical Subcommittee continued its work, as mandated by the General Assembly in its resolution 75/92: - 10.
-Agrees that the Scientific and Technical Subcommittee, at its fifty-ninth session, should consider the substantive items and reconvene the working groups recommended by the Committee, including holding intersessional consultations as necessary, taking into account the concerns of all countries, in particular those of developing countries; - 11.
-Declares 20 July International Moon Day, to observe each year at the international level the anniversary of the first landing by humans on the Moon on 20 July 1969 as part of the Apollo 11 lunar mission and to raise public awareness about sustainable Moon exploration and utilization; - 12.
-Reiterates the importance of information-sharing in discovering, monitoring and physically characterizing potentially hazardous near-Earth objects to ensure that all countries, in particular developing countries with limited capacity for predicting and mitigating a near-Earth object impact, are aware of potential threats, emphasizes the need for capacity-building for effective emergency response and disaster management in the event of a near-Earth object impact, and notes with satisfaction the work carried out by the International Asteroid Warning Network and the Space Mission Planning Advisory Group to strengthen international cooperation to mitigate the potential threat posed by near-Earth objects, with the support of the Office, serving as the permanent secretariat of the Advisory Group; 14 - 13.
-Notes with appreciation that some Member States are already implementing space debris mitigation measures on a voluntary basis, through national mechanisms and consistent with the Space Debris Mitigation Guidelines of the Inter-Agency Space Debris Coordination Committee and with the Space Debris Mitigation Guidelines of the Committee on the Peaceful Uses of Outer Space, 15 endorsed by the General Assembly in its resolution 62/217, and invites other States to implement, through relevant national mechanisms, the Space Debris Mitigation Guidelines of the Committee on the Peaceful Uses of Outer Space; - 14.
-Considers that it is essential that Member States pay more attention to the problem of the gradually increasing probability of collisions of space objects, especially those with nuclear power sources, with space debris, and other aspects of space debris, calls for the continuation of national research on this question, for the development of improved technology for the monitoring of space debris and for the
+Welcomes the establishment of a working group under the agenda item on the general exchange of views on potential legal models for activities in the exploration, exploitation and utilization of space resources of the Legal Subcommittee; - 10.
+Notes that, at its fifty-eighth session, the Scientific and Technical Subcommittee continued its work, 12 as mandated by the General Assembly in its resolution 75/92; - 11.
+Agrees that the Scientific and Technical Subcommittee, at its fifty-ninth session, should consider the substantive items and reconvene the working groups recommended by the Committee, 13 including holding intersessional consultations as necessary, taking into account the concerns of all countries, in particular those of developing countries; - 12.
+Recalls with appreciation that 12 April 2021 marked the sixtieth anniversary of the first-ever human space flight, by the Soviet cosmonaut Yuri Gagarin, which opened the way for space exploration for the benefit of all humanity; - 13.
+Declares 20 July International Moon Day, to observe each year at the international level the anniversary of the first landing by humans on the Moon on 20 July 1969 as part of the Apollo 11 lunar mission, taking into consideration the achievements of all States in the exploration of the Moon, and to raise public awareness about sustainable Moon exploration and utilization; - 14.
+Reiterates the importance of information-sharing in discovering, monitoring and physically characterizing potentially hazardous near-Earth objects to ensure that all countries, in particular developing countries with limited capacity for predicting and mitigating a near-Earth object impact, are aware of potential threats, emphasizes the need for capacity-building for effective emergency response and disaster management in the event of a near-Earth object impact, and notes with satisfaction the work carried out by the International Asteroid Warning Network and the Space Mission Planning Advisory Group to strengthen international cooperation to mitigate the potential threat posed by near-Earth objects, with the support of the Office, serving as the permanent secretariat of the Advisory Group; 14 - 15.
+Notes with appreciation that some Member States are already implementing space debris mitigation measures on a voluntary basis, through national mechanisms and consistent with the Space Debris Mitigation Guidelines of the Inter-Agency Space Debris Coordination Committee and with the Space Debris Mitigation Guidelines of the Committee on the Peaceful Uses of Outer Space, 15 endorsed by the General Assembly in its resolution 62/217, and invites other States to implement, through

-&lt;sup>11 A/AC.105/C.2/112.
+11 A/AC.105/C.2/112.

-&lt;sup>12 Official Records of the General Assembly, Seventy-sixth Session, Supplement No. 20 (A/76/20), chap.
+12 Official Records of the General Assembly, Seventy-sixth Session, Supplement No. 20 (A/76/20), chap.
 II, sect.
 B; see also A/AC.105/1240.

-&lt;sup>13 Official Records of the General Assembly, Seventy-sixth Session, Supplement No. 20 (A/76/20), para.
+13 Official Records of the General Assembly, Seventy-sixth Session, Supplement No. 20 (A/76/20), para.
 147; see also A/AC.105/1240.

-&lt;sup>14 See A/AC.105/1138, paras.
+14 See A/AC.105/1138, paras.
 205-210.

-Official Records of the General Assembly, Sixty-second Session, Supplement No. 20 (A/62/20), paras.
+15 Official Records of the General Assembly, Sixty-second Session, Supplement No. 20 (A/62/20), paras.
 117-118 and annex.